statdivlab/ExtnSpaces/README.md

 ## Installation

-The executable .jar is free to download of use.
-It was build on Java 20.
+The executable .jar is free to download.
+It was built on Java 20.

 ## Input